At war with ourselves: Tools to improve your health and stop fighting the weight-loss battle

 1. Keep a hunger and satiety journal.

-In the free Mindful and Intuitive Eating Workbook there are forms that can make it easy to keep track of hunger and satiety.
-You can also keep a little notebook or note on your phone.
-Figure out what system will work best for you.
+Figure out a journaling system that will work best for you.
+You can keep a little notebook or make notes on your phone.
 Keep it simple: date the top and list out each meal with a letter (B for breakfast, L for lunch, D for dinner, and S for a snack).
 Next to each letter put the number from the hunger scale to rate your hunger before eating.
 Then rate your hunger after eating.
 Example: B 3/8

 1. Turn off all distractions